Spark creativity and save BIG! 🎉 tada emojiGet 50% off all of our creative printables for kids with coupon code “BLACKFRIDAY”

 7. Kinetic Sand

 This one caught me by surprise.
-After buying kinetic sand for my preschooler, I found my daughter asking for it daily for a few weeks straight!
+After buying kinetic sand for my preschooler, I found my toddler asking for it daily for a few weeks straight!
 It’s fun to play with on its own or add little toys and things to poke in it.

 My kids enjoy rolling it out and pressing stamps or objects into the sand.
 But as I mentioned, the sand itself is so satisfying to touch and watch it move!